Cineworld considers bankruptcy as cinema struggles continue - NewsBreak

 One of the summer’s most-watched movies, the Ryan Gosling-Chris Evans action thriller “The Gray Man,” played on Netflix.

-Unless films like Sony Pictures’ “Woman King,” with Viola Davis, or the buzzy Warner Bros. release “Don’t Worry Darling,” with Harry Styles and Florence Pugh, overperform expectations, the next month or two in theaters lack sure-things before “Halloween Ends” and “Black Adam” arrive in late October.
+Unless films like Sony Pictures’ “Woman King,” with Viola Davis, or the buzzy Warner Bros. release “Don’t Worry Darling,” with Harry Styles and Florence Pugh, overperform expectations, the next month or two in theaters lacks sure-things before “Halloween Ends” and “Black Adam” arrive in late October.
 Farther on the horizon, though, are a few sequels that could set box-office records: “Black Panther: Wakanda Forever” (Nov.
-11) and “Avatar: The Way of Water” (Dec.
+11) and “Avatar” (Dec.
 16).

 Investors received one share of APE for every AMC share they owned at the end of Friday.
 Analysts said it was similar to a two-for-one stock split, a deal that often sees a company’s share price drop by roughly half.
 Analysts said the new APE shares offer AMC a way to raise cash in the future, which it could use to reduce its debt.